 - a Visiting Scholar Application; and

 We have space in our program for up to three visiting foreign scholars each semester.
-The application period for visits beginning in Fall 2018 is closed.
-We will consider applications for visits beginning in Spring 2019 on a rolling basis from August 20, 2018 until either the program is full or until Friday, September 14, 2018, whichever is earlier.
-We will consider applications for visits beginning in Fall 2019 on a rolling basis from January 1, 2019 until either the program is full or until Friday, April 12, 2019, whichever is earlier.
+The application period for visits beginning in Fall 2020 is closed.
+We will consider applications for visits beginning in Spring 2021 on a rolling basis until the program is full or Friday, September 18, 2020, whichever is earlier.
+We will consider applications for visits beginning in Fall 2021 on a rolling basis from January 1, 2021 until the program is full or Friday, April 2, 2021, whichever is earlier.

-We regret that we cannot consider individual applications out of cycle or issue invitation letters prior to approval of an application through our regularly scheduled committee review process.
+We regret that we cannot consider individual applications out of cycle or issue invitation letters prior to approval of an application through our regularly scheduled Global Programs Committee review process.
+These procedural requirements apply to all visiting foreign scholars, regardless of whether they were recommended by members of the UC Hastings community.

 Visiting Foreign Scholar Fees